nrkno/core-components/packages/readme.md

 Note that these functions are optional to extend if your component doesn't require it in its lifecycle.

-## Testing

-Due to the [lack of support for custom elements in jsdom](https://github.com/jsdom/jsdom/issues/1030) you need to use a headless browser environment like [puppeteer](https://github.com/GoogleChrome/puppeteer) to write your unit tests involving core components.
-Alternatively, it may be possible to [patch the default jsdom environment](https://github.com/jsdom/jsdom/issues/1030#issuecomment-486974452) to support custom elements without resorting the a headless browser, but this is untested.
-For an example on how to do it with puppeteer, see [our unit tests](https://github.com/nrkno/core-components/blob/master/packages/core-datepicker/core-datepicker.test.js).

 ## Browser support

 * Browsers: IE/Edge 11+, Safari, Firefox, Chrome, Opera